Al Saudiya: History

 Saudi Arabian state television made its first broadcast on July 17, 1965, carrying signal tests in Riyadh and Jeddah.
 These tests consisted of static slides, music, and some Mighty Mouse cartoons.
+The two stations were set up with assistance from NBC International.

 It was the third television station to sign on in Saudi Arabia, after Aramco TV (1957) and AJL-TV (1955).
 The introduction of a national service was seen with controversy from conservative Islamic clerics, believing that television was the "devil's handiwork".
 The first regular broadcast of Saudi Television was a reading of the Qur'an.

 With limited resources, Saudi Television broadcast from the two centers with a schedule that didn't surpass five hours a day.
 By the 1970s, the station was broadcasting on two shifts on weekdays (10am to 1pm; 6pm to midnight) and a continuous shift on weekends (without the afternoon break).

 In December 2012, the Intelligence Bureau of India flagged Al Saudiya as a "hate channel" allegedly broadcasting anti-India programming.
 It was one of the twenty-four "illegal" channels to have been flagged.